-Just in time for Earth Day, Google has some new ways to save energy around your home and keep the Earth clean while you’re at it.
-The company is announcing new integrations for Google Assistant with energy and water-saving devices.
-The company is also offering tips on how to cut down on your energy bill.
+Google Nest has made a commitment to being more eco-friendly.
+You can use Google Assistant to save energy around your home and keep the Earth clean while you’re at it.
+Last year, Google Nest announced integrations for Google Assistant with energy- and water-saving devices.
+The company also offered tips on how to cut down on your energy bill.

-Starting this week, Google Assistant will add support for the Rachio 3 Smart Sprinkler system so you can manage your sprinklers with voice controls to prevent unnecessary water from going to waste.
-Google Assistant is also adding support for Flo by Moen, a water monitoring and leak protection system.
+Google Assistant added support for the Rachio 3 Smart Sprinkler system, so you can manage your sprinklers with voice controls to prevent unnecessary water from going to waste.
+Google Assistant also supports Flo by Moen, a water monitoring and leak protection system.
 With the integration, you’ll be able to see your water usage and receive alerts when pipes start leaking.

 One of the best ways you can save money is by upgrading your thermostat.
 Smart thermostats can save people hundreds of dollars per year by intelligently monitoring and managing your home’s temperature.
-With a Nest Learning Thermostat, you can simply connect the device to Google Assistant and say, “Hey Google, set the thermostat to eco mode” to benefit from best practices and optimize your home’s energy efficiency.
-To help more people benefit from what Nest thermostats can provide, Google is pledging to bring the device to one million low-income families by 2023 as part of the Nest Power Project.
+With a, you can simply connect the device to Google Assistant and say, “Hey Google, set the thermostat to eco mode” to benefit from best practices and optimize your home’s energy efficiency.
+To help more people benefit from what Nest thermostats can provide, Google is pledging to bring the device to 1 million low-income families by 2023 as part of the Nest Power Project.

 The fabric portion on theis made from recycled plastic bottles.
 One plastic bottle contains enough plastic to cover two Nest Mini speakers.
 Additionally, 35% of the enclosure material is made from recycled materials.
 Google Nest announced a $150 million investment in renewable energy products, and the company continues to focus on sustainability initiatives.
 On the Google store website it says, “100% of Made by Google products launching in 2022 and every year after will include recycled materials, with a drive to maximize recycled content wherever possible.”